davidyen-888/react-flask-upload/backend/app/Downloads/README.md

 ## Scenario

 When you upload a file, it will be stored in this folder.
-All the uploaded files will have a uploaded- prefix in the file name.